multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

                 └── test-patch-run.log
             └── ...
 ```
+## Debugging Errors
 If errors occur in the logs, debugging is necessary.
-For example, the above configuration might cause an error when running the instance for [PR #2554](https://github.com/catchorg/Catch2/pull/2554).
-You can analyze the logs to identify the issue.
-Additionally, you can reference the corresponding base commit (`base.sha`) for this instance:
+For example, the above configuration might cause an error when running the instance for PR #2554.
-`8ce92d2c7288b6b3261caf1c016f8a779b6a8efc`
-You can visit the following GitHub link to check the repository state at [that commit](https://github.com/catchorg/Catch2/tree/8ce92d2c7288b6b3261caf1c016f8a779b6a8efc).
+You can analyze the logs to identify the error, or you can reference the base commit (`base.sha: 8ce92d2c7288b6b3261caf1c016f8a779b6a8efc`) for this instance to check the repository state at [that commit](https://github.com/catchorg/Catch2/tree/8ce92d2c7288b6b3261caf1c016f8a779b6a8efc).

 Upon investigation, the error may be related to the gcc version.
-Since dependency installation is determined by the Base image, we can redefine a new Base image configuration class, such as `Catch2ImageBaseCpp12`:
+Since dependency installation is determined by the Base Image, we can redefine a new Base Image configuration class, such as `Catch2ImageBaseCpp12`:
 ```
 class Catch2ImageBaseCpp12(Image):
     def __init__(self, pr: PullRequest, config: Config):